RACE POLICIESRegistration Details

 For virtual races.
 A virtual race allows you to complete your race on your own, from anywhere.
 You may run, walk or stroll your race distance at your own pace and at a time and location of your choice, following the guidelines of your local health authorities.
 You may choose your own race day and your own starting line, whether it’s a treadmill, a park, your neighbourhood streets or Seawall.

 Participant bib numbers must be fully visible at all times on the front of the body and on the runner shirt or race belt.
-Bibs worn on the leg or back of the shirt may not record the timing device properly.
+Bibs worn on the leg or back of the shirt, or if covered by clothing, such as a jacket, may not record the timing device properly.

 Participants are advised not to invite anyone not officially registered for the event to join in any part of the race.
 Any runners not officially registered for the event will be given one warning before the Police will be advised, and the runner will be removed from the course.